tmtfu/py-tui-2048/README.md

 - Highscore saves

 ## Compatibility
-The current version is not compatible with windows due to windows not having curses.
+- The current version is not compatible with Windows due to Windows not having an implementation of curses.
-The game was created using python 3.13, and it may not work with older versions.
+- The game was created using python 3.13, and it may not work with older versions.

 ## License
 py-tui-2048 is licensed under the WTFPL License.